|Nutrition Facts (per serving)|

 The young shoots of garlic, commonly called green garlic, are easy to turn into a flavorful spring "pesto" sauce in which the green garlic takes the place of basil, for a similarly easy-to-make pasta sauce with a decidedly garlicky, bright spring flavor.

 Use this pesto on pasta, as pictured, as a spread on sandwiches, as a dip with spring crudités, or as a luscious sauce for chicken or fish.
-If you have a lot of green garlic on hand, know that this pesto keeps very well, covered and chilled up to 3 days or frozen up to 2 months—so go ahead, make a big batch, and freeze some for later in the year!
+If you have a lot of green garlic on hand, know that this pesto keeps very well, covered and chilled up to three days or frozen up to two months—so go ahead, make a big batch, and freeze some for later in the year!

-Finely chop the green garlic, rinse it thoroughly under cool running water in a colander and pat or spin it dry (I find chopping and then cleaning gets all the dirt out of the picture; if it's been a rainy spring, the dirt has a way of getting splattered in between the layers of the green garlic leaves).
+Finely chop the green garlic, rinse it thoroughly under cool running water in a colander, and pat or spin it dry (I find chopping and then cleaning gets all the dirt out of the picture; if it's been a rainy spring, the dirt has a way of getting splattered in between the layers of the green garlic leaves).

-- In a large frying pan over medium-high heat, cook the vegetable oil, green garlic, and 1/2 teaspoon of salt until the green garlic is soft, about 3 minutes.
+In a large frying pan over medium-high heat, cook the vegetable oil, green garlic, and 1/2 teaspoon of salt until the green garlic is soft, about 3 minutes.
 Let it cool to warm room temperature.

 In a blender or food processor, pulse the pine nuts to chop.
 Set them aside in a bowl.

 Put the cooked green garlic in and pulse it, scraping down the sides as necessary, until it is bright green and smooth.